richchapler/AzureSolutionsDocumentation/docs/DevOps_SynapseDeployment.md

 On the resulting "Edit linked service" popout, click the pencil icon to the right of the "Connect via integration runtime" dropdown.

+**_Reference to Integration Runtime cannot be parameterized... this will need to happen in the YAML pipeline???_**